AnselmoGPP/Learn_Computer_Science/topics/cpp/sequential_containers.md

 - `s.emplace(args): Create a new top element on the stack by constructing it from args.
 - `s.top()`: Returns, but doesn't remove, the top element on the stack.

+**Queue adaptor** (`<queue>`): Acts as a FIFO (first-in, first-out) data structure.
+The queue pushes the elements on the back of the underlying container and pops them from the front.
+Provided operations:

+- `q.pop()`: Removes, but doesn't return, the front element.
+- `q.front()`: Returns, but doesn't remove, the front element.
+- `q.back()`: Returns, but doesn't remove, the back element.
+- `q.push(item)`: Create element with value item at the end of the queue.
+- `q.emplace(args)`: Construct an element from args at the end of the queue.

+**Priority queue adaptor** (`<queue>`): Queue where there's a priority among the elements held in the queue (by default, determined by `<` operator).
+Newly added elements are placed ahead of all the elements with lower priority.
+It provides constant time lookup of the largest (by default) element, at the expense of logarithmic insertion and extraction.
+A user-provided Compare can be supplied to change the ordering (e.g. using `std::greater<T>` would cause the smallest element to appear as the `top()`).

+- `q.pop()`: Removes, but doesn't return, the highest-priority element.
+- `q.top()`: Returns, but doesn't remove, the highest-priority element.
+- `q.push(item)`: Create element with value item in its appropriate position.
+- `q.emplace(args)`: Construct an element from args in its appropriate position.

 ```
 stack<int> intStack;